 Move them out to ~10 yards again and re-iterate that this is the distance you’re talking about when you say two players are ‘connected’.
 Wherever the disc is on the field, players should look to be staying connected to each other & maintaining the Hex shape.

-How movement is conducted in Hex is dependant upon the style in which you want to play.
+How movement is conducted in Hex is dependent upon the style in which you want to play.
 The style I teach is based around freedom, fast disc movement, and intelligent innovation by the players.
 Other teams have had success with more pattern/play-based movements from the Hex setup, or approaches where players switch positions infrequently.
 Below I explain how to teach the ‘Mexican’ style of the offence which is played by the teams I have coached, and which I believe is particularly suited to the Hex setup.

 Immediately clarify – after explaining positions – that there are no set ‘roles’ for a point.
 You may start a point as a ‘forward’, and within 5 seconds of team possession you could be in a ‘back’ position, and vice versa.
 The positions laid out and explained are all filled dynamically, and every player is encouraged to occupy whichever position is appropriate at any given time.
 Movement occurs when players are aware that positions are unoccupied, and move quickly to occupy them.
 When you cut, you are often moving into a valid position as well as creating space where your cut originated, so there is no assumption that you need to ‘clear’ back to your original position.

-Initial movement is based upon the ‘take what they give you’ principle – both as a thrower, an intended target, and a team mate – awareness of what the defence is allowing your offence, and how to work effectively as a team to highlight and isolate that option – dictates how movement occurs from a static position.
+Initial movement is based upon the ‘take what they give you’ principle – both as a thrower, an intended target, and a team mate – awareness of what the defense is allowing your offence, and how to work effectively as a team to highlight and isolate that option – dictates how movement occurs from a static position.
 The #1 principle is to take the open pass – regardless of yardage / field position / stall count.

 Players can simply play as they would when in flow in any other offence – cutting into space as they see it appearing, passing to whoever is free, and creating space for team mates.